GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

-GMT is written in the highly portable ANSI C programming language [*Kernighan and Ritchie*, 1988], is fully POSIX compliant [*Lewine*, 1991], has no Year 2000 problems, and may be used with any hardware running some flavor of UNIX, possibly with minor modifications.
+GMT is written in the highly portable ANSI C programming language [*Kernighan and Ritchie*, 1988], is fully POSIX compliant [*Lewine*, 1991], and may be used with any hardware running some flavor of UNIX.
 In writing GMT, we have followed the modular design philosophy of UNIX:
 The *raw data* → *processing* → *final illustration* flow is broken down to a series of elementary steps; each